sepp2k/TeSSLa-mirror/docs/trace-syntax.md

 * Here the notation `*,` is used to refer to 0 or more elements separated by "," tokens.
 * Tuples, lists, sets, maps and objects can have a trailing comma at the end
+* For backwards-compatibility an object literal can also start with ${ instead of {
 * The precedence of operators is the same as in the TeSSLa grammar.
 * The rules for literals and identifiers are also the same as in the TeSSLa grammar.
 * `DECINT` refers to an integer literal that's specifically written in decimal notation